 Each provider offers the following features with their interest free finance service:

 - Loan term.
 Loans terms vary greatly depending on the provider and the retailer.
 For small-value purchases, it might be only six months, but it could be up to three years for more expensive transactions.

 - Repayment frequency.
 Again, it varies depending on the provider.
-The line of credit products generally require monthly repayments, whereas merchant payment options are commonly paid back in four instalments.
+The line of credit products generally require weekly or fortnightly repayments, whereas merchant payment options are commonly paid back in a set number of instalments.

 - Convenience.
 All interest free finance products can be applied for and approved in minutes at the point of sale or online.

 - Paperless.
 The application process and loan management is done online, so you won’t need to physically print or sign anything.

 - Wide acceptance.
 Buy now, pay later is becoming more widely accepted and there are a large and growing number of businesses offering this payment option.

 - Ongoing.
 Unlike a loan, interest free products do not expire once you pay off your debt.
 You can keep the card and use it again when required.

 While interest free finance may be enticing and suitable in some cases, there are a number of factors to consider before using it:

 - Fees.
 All line of credit providers charge some form of fee.
 Most fees are associated with set up costs, service fees, and late repayments.